anyayunli/GeoParsingNSF/README.md

 and put  _allCountries.txt_ in the following path:
 > `src/main/java/org/apache/tika/parser/geo/topic/model/`

+##Future Work
+1. The default model of OpenNLP's name finder provides decent accuracy, but not very good.
+For example, it can not extract country abbreviations, such as "USA", "UK".
+Genrally, we have two solutions:
+ * Train a better NER model.
+I believe some manually taging tasks is needed :)
+ * Use other tools, such as [StanfordNLP NER](http://nlp.stanford.edu/software/CRF-NER.shtml)
+2. Order of resolved entities.
+I chose the most frequent location name as best resolved entity but the alternatives are not ranked in order.
+Ranking can be done using content information. such as distance to the best entity, clustering and topic modeling.

+If you have any questions, contact me: anyayunli@gmail.com

 ### License
  Licensed to the Apache Software Foundation (ASF) under one or more